 As with all supplements, check with your doctor first before starting a multivitamin, especially if you have health problems or are taking any medications (eg. blood thinners).
 At your next checkup, take all of your supplements along so that your doctor can review and discuss whether you’re taking the right types and amounts.

 And with that, you’re all set.
-Here’s to healthy living!
+Here’s to multivitamins (if you need them) and healthy living!